Mr-Cyb3rgh0st/Eset-license-key/README.md

 <img width="99.9%" src="https://github.com/Mr-Cyb3rgh0st/Eset-license-key/blob/main/img/5.png"/>
 # Eset-license-key
-Inbox for password :[Mr.Cyb3rgh0st](https://t.me/MrCyb3rgh0st) Eset-license-key - Key generator for ESET Antivirus ([Mr.Cyb3rgh0st](https://github.com/Mr-Cyb3rgh0st))
+Inbox for password :[Mr.Cyb3rgh0st](https://t.me/MrCyb3rgh0st)
 # How to use

-## Installing google chrome and driver
+## Installing Google Chrome and driver
-> The script can be run without downloading chrome and its driver.
+> The script can be run without downloading Chrome and its driver.
 The program will automatically install everything.
 > If everything works, you can skip the installation of Google Chrome and driver.

 > If for some reason the program does not work, you need to install everything manually.